swidler/roam-python/README.md

 	-mr modern sample reference genome
 	-mm modern sample sequencing method
-	-bed flag for bed file (use this flag when bed file output is not desired)
+	-bed flag for bed file (use this flag when bed file output is not desired) -cpg flag for creating CpG file
+	-cr reference genome assembly for CpG file
+	-no flag for not running the rest of RoAM after creating CpG file

     The stages of the process (which can be specified in the config file) are "bam", "diagnose", "filter", "drate", and "meth".
     The first stage, bam, is the conversion of bam file(s) to Amsample object.
 It is a prerequisite to the other stages.